Important information to entrepreneurs due to the coronavirusThe page was last modified:

 Financial support from the Riksbank

 The Executive Board of the Riksbank has decided to lend money via the bank to help companies that are financially impacted by the coronavirus.
-It is your bank that then passes the money on to you as a business owner.
+It is the bank that determines the terms of the loan and which companies that will receive the loans.

 The Riksbank is offering the banks up to SEK 500 billion, which can then be passed on to companies with operations in Sweden.

-To help industries such as the durable industry (for example clothes, toys and home electronics) and the hotel and restaurant industry, the Government has proposed that the renegotiation of rents should be accelerated.
+To help vulnerable industries, for example clothes, home electronics, hotels and restaurants and consumer services such as hair and body care, the Government has proposed discount for fixed rental costs.
 The proposal is that the state accounts for 50 percent of the rent reduction and up to 25 percent of the fixed rent.

 The support is valid from 1 April - 30 June 2020 and can be applied afterwards.